KUHLwasStolen/E92dashModEnder3Display/README.md

 # index = 0 -> time(s), index = 1 -> clutchPressed, ...
 python dataPlotter.py [your_log_converted.csv] [column index to plot on y]

-# or to plot all data points and export them into separate files
+# or to plot all columns and export them into separate files
 python dataPlotter.py [your_log_converted.csv] all
 ```